epic-gateway/dev-test-environment/README.md

 ### /etc/hosts

 We use hostname-based virtual hosting for our web service proxy so you need to access it using a hostname, not an IP address.
-By default, the IP address is 192.168.66.1 and the hostname is egw-ctl.
+By default, the IP address is 192.168.66.1 and the hostname is epic-ctl.
-It can be helpful to add an entry to `/etc/hosts` so you can use "egw-ctl" with command-line tools like curl.
+It can be helpful to add an entry to `/etc/hosts` so you can use "epic-ctl" with command-line tools like curl.

 ```
-192.168.66.1    egw-ctl
+192.168.66.1    epic-ctl
 ```

 ## Makefile